SpudGunMan/meshing-around/README.md

 - `launch.sh` will activate and launch the app in the venv if built.

 ### Configurations
 Copy the [config.template](config.template) to `config.ini` and set the appropriate interface for your method (serial/ble/tcp).
 While BLE and TCP will work, they are not as reliable as serial connections.
 There is a watchdog to reconnect tcp if possible.
-To get BLE mac `meshtastic --ble-scan`
+To get BLE mac `meshtastic --ble-scan` **NOTE** I have only tested with a single BLE device and the code is written to only have one interface be a BLE port

 ```
 #config.ini